kamil467/az400/readme.md

 - There's no unique Git command to create forked repositories.
 - A clone operation is essentially a copy of a repository and its history.

+#
+### What is the difference between TFS and git ?

+Team Foundation Version Control (TFVC):
+- TFVC is a centralized version control system.
+Typically, team members have only one version of each file on their dev machines.
+Historical data is maintained only on the server.
+Branches are path-based and created on the server.

+- Git: Git is a distributed version control system.
+Git repositories can live locally (on a developer's machine).
+Each developer has a copy of the source repository on their dev machine.
+Developers can commit each set of changes on their dev machine, perform version control operations such as history, and compare without a network connection.